Family Self-Sufficiency Program

 Power of One

-Power of One is a yearlong program specifically designed for single parents with children 16 and under who are currently receiving federal rental assistance.
+Power of One is a year-long program specifically designed for single parents of children ages 16 and under and who are currently receiving federal rental assistance.

 This program also provides support such as matched savings, back-to-school supplies, family-oriented holiday celebrations, flexible class schedules, and one-on-one case support.